MIRAGE: Online LLM Simulation for Microservice Dependency Testing: Abstract

 \section{Abstract}

-Existing approaches to microservice dependency simulation---record-replay, pattern-mining, and specification-driven stubs---generate static artifacts before test execution.
-These artifacts can only reproduce behaviors encoded at generation time; on error-handling and code-reasoning scenarios, which are underrepresented in typical trace corpora, record-replay achieves 0\% and 12\% fidelity in our evaluation.
+Integration testing of microservices requires standing in for downstream dependencies.
+Existing approaches---record-replay, pattern-mining, and specification-driven stubs---generate a static artifact before tests run, so they can only reproduce behaviors encoded at generation time.
+On the long-tail scenarios integration testing exists to catch---error paths, boundary conditions, business logic---these artifacts fail: in our evaluation, record-replay and pattern-mining reproduce the values a caller asserts on in at most 1\% of scenarios.

-We propose \emph{online LLM simulation}, a runtime approach where the LLM answers each dependency request as it arrives, maintaining cross-request state throughout a test scenario.
-The model reads the dependency's source code, caller code, and production traces, then simulates behavior on demand---trading latency ($\sim$3\,s per request) and cost (\$0.16--\$0.82 per dependency) for coverage on scenarios that static artifacts miss.
+We propose \emph{online LLM simulation}, a paradigm that replaces the compile-time artifact with request-time reasoning: a language model answers each dependency request as it arrives, maintaining cross-request state throughout a test scenario.
+The model reads the dependency's source code (when available), caller code, and production traces, then synthesizes behavior on demand--- trading latency ($\sim$1.5--3\,s per request) and cost (\$0.16--\$0.82 per dependency) for coverage that static artifacts cannot reach.

-We instantiate this approach in \system{} and evaluate it on 110 test scenarios across three microservice systems (Google's Online Boutique, Weaveworks' Sock Shop, and a custom system).
-In white-box mode, \system{} achieves 99\% status-code and 99\% response-shape fidelity, compared to 62\%~/~16\% for record-replay.
-A signal ablation shows dependency source code is often sufficient (100\% alone); without it, the model retains error-code accuracy (94\%) but loses response-structure fidelity (75\%).
-Results are stable across three LLM families (within 3\%) and deterministic across repeated runs.
-Caller integration tests produce the same pass/fail outcomes with \system{} as with real dependencies (8/8 scenarios).